pgilad/sprint-boot-mongodb-starter/README.md

-# Spring Boot Demo
+# Spring Boot MongoDB Starter
-> An attempt to create a basic spring boot demo with MongoDB backend
+> A starter kit for Spring Boot with MongoDB Backend

 See MVP of:
 1. Spring Boot